SoftwareHeritage/puppet-environment/packer/README.md

 ### Configuration description

 For the debian buster image, this files are used:
 * `debian_buster.json`: the configuration entrypoint describing the tasks packer will execute to generate the image
 * `http/buster-preseed.cfg`: The debian preseed file used by debian to manage the installation.
 Debian loads it through an http server started by packer during the build.
-* `scripts/post-install.sh`: Post installation steps script so vms are ready for the puppet configuration step (install puppet, manage vagrant's user key, ...)
+* `scripts/post-install.sh`: Poast installation steps script so vms are ready for the puppet configuration step (install puppet, manage vagrant's user key, ...)

 ### Build the image